 First up on our list is Birkdale Village!
 At this popular, open-air retail destination, there is a wide variety of things to do such as shopping, dining, or even just hanging out with friends & family.
 Birkdale offers 250,000 square feet of retail, 320 apartments, and 50,000 square feet of office space, so there is enough room for everyone.

-Some of the big shopping brands include Dicks's, Banana Republic, Chico's, and many more.
+They are currently undergoing major renovations to add in a collection of upscale lounge areas, a full-service concierge and valet, new retail, restaurants and more.
+But you can still shop around the big name stores like Dicks's, Banana Republic, Chico's, and many more.
 If you like to shop small, be sure to check out Nina's Boutique and Poppie's.
-After a nice afternoon of shopping, there are many dining options to choose from such as eeZ Fusion, Red Rocks Cafe, Bad Daddy's Burger Bar, and many more.
+After a nice afternoon of shopping, there are many dining options to choose from such as eeZ Fusion, Red Rocks Cafe, Bad Daddy's Burger Bar, and more.
 Birkdale is a great place for family gatherings as well as catching up with friends.
-If you want to branch out and meet new people, take advantage of Live Under the Oaks which is a live music event in the Grove every Friday from April to October.
-This is a great way to start the weekend with good music and an opportunity to show us your moves on the dance floor.
+Take advantage of Live Under the Oaks which is a live music event in the Grove every Friday from June to October.

 Latta Nature Preserve

 If you like to get out on the water, there is direct access to Gar Creek and Mountain Island Lake for fishing and kayak lovers.
 If you just want to relax and enjoy the day, there are picnic areas and shelters that can be reserved.
-Other attractions within the 1,460 acre park include the Historic Latta Plantation, a restored 19th century federal-style home and living history farm of James Latta and Carolina Raptor Center, an education and rehabilitation facility dedicated to the conservation of birds of prey and home to the Southeast's largest eagle aviary.
+Other attractions within the 1,460 acre park include the Quest Center and Carolina Raptor Center, an education and rehabilitation facility dedicated to the conservation of birds of prey and home to the Southeast's largest eagle aviary.

 If arcades and games are more your style, Frankie's Fun Park is a great choice to bring the whole family.
 With over 20 acres of fun, there are a ton of different activities that can last a whole day.